 Current Offerings

+Whenever possible, planning for changemaking offers us the opportunity to pathfind our way towards a better future.
 Who are you accountable to?
 What are their needs?
 How are your organization's efforts adequately addressing and honoring the needs of your beneficiaries?
 What is your role within the social change ecosystem?
-Grounding in your vision(s) and values, we will take a holistic exploration into the contextual landscapes that your efforts exist within, before charting out a detailed, intentional path forward that remains emergent to your group’s internal capacities.
+Grounding in your vision(s) and values, we will take a holistic exploration into the contextual landscapes that your efforts exist within, before charting out a detailed blueprint that remains emergent to both external factors and your group’s internal capacities.
 A snapshot of this work includes:

 ❖ Internal Conditions Mapping